 After a solid day spent editing, and with a little over a week to go until my final submission deadline, it’s unlikely this entry will make a lot of sense.
 But if I don’t check in now, you probably won’t hear from me again until it’s all over.
 And that would be a shame.

-Today I’ve edited around 150 pages of manuscript, a process that’s involved rather more rewriting than I’d hoped for, but which has come out all right in the end.
+Today, I’ve edited around 150 pages of manuscript, a process that’s involved rather more rewriting than I’d hoped for, but which has come out all right in the end.
 Why all the rewriting?
-Simply because even the smallest change here in the MS can affect what’s going on there and there and there.
-Edits beget edits, you see.
-That’s why long sessions are good – they help you keep all the strands connected in your head.
+Simply because even the smallest change here in the MS can affect what’s going on there … and there … and there … Edits beget edits, you see.
+That’s why long sessions are good.
+They help you keep all the strands connected in your head.

 Will I make it to the top?